 \subsection{Nonstationarity of STBNs}

 Nonstationarity is a significant topic in researches on time series.
-Actually, however, the reasons inducing it are likely to be different from the view of causality.
-Three of the most currently popular reasons are: \begin{enumerate} \item[1.] \textbf{Trending:} The time series have ascending or descending trending for long terms. \item[2.] \textbf{Time-varying Variance:} The variances of additive noise are time-varying, that is also called as heterogeneous causality in papers~\cite{nonstationary2017kun, nonstationary2020huang}. \item[3.] \textbf{Nonstationary Causality:} The structures of STBNs change over time, and at least once, as shown in Fig.~\ref{figure: nonstt}. \end{enumerate}
+However, the reasons for it are likely to be diff from the view of causality.
+Three of the most popular reasons are: \begin{enumerate} \item[1.] \textbf{Trending:} The time series has ascending or descending trending for long terms. \item[2.] \textbf{Time-varying Variance:} The variances of the additive noise are time-varying, a phenomenon often referred to as heterogeneous causality in the literature~\cite{nonstationary2017kun, nonstationary2020huang}. \item[3.] \textbf{Nonstationary Causality:} The structures of STBNs change over time, and at least once, as shown in Fig.~\ref{figure: nonstt}. \end{enumerate}

-For the trending time series, an effective approach is to calculate differences of time series in preprocessing.
-This approach enables to obtain the differential time series, that is the observations of system dynamics, like Eq.~(\ref{equation: netdy}).
-This implied, the dynamics is stable during the period of time, and the structures of STBNs do not change, or in another word, the differential time series are stationary.
+For trending time series, an effective approach is to calculate the differences of the time series during preprocessing.
+This approach obtains the differential time series, that is, the observations of the system dynamics, as in Eq.~(\ref{equation: netdy}).
+This implies that the dynamics is stable over the period, and that the structures of STBNs do not change, that is, the differential time series are stationary.
 Thus, if the dynamics equations, e.g., Eq.~(\ref{equation: netdy}), are not equal to zero, the causal links in STBNs are identifiable through the Jacobian matrix of dynamics~\cite{universality2013barzel, differential2020NIPS, differential2021pengcui, differential2023anzhang}.